(Continued from Part Two)

 Eric Clapton had just recorded his successful album 461 Ocean Boulevard in Miami, Florida, and suggested the Bee Gees move there to record at nearby Criteria Studios.
 The atmosphere not only jolted the brothers' songwriting abilities but they liked it so much that Barry still lives there to this day.

-The move was a game-changer; a career changer, because what was to follow was a chance in fortune that no one could have imagined.
+The move was a game-changer; a career changer, because what was to follow was a change in fortune that no one could have imagined.
 In 1975, the Bee Gees released the album Main Course.
 The brothers got inspiration from an unlikely source--the Julia Tuttle Causeway bridge.
 "Every night we were going back and forth to Criteria Studios from Biscayne Bay," Barry later explained.
 "The bridge made a clickety-clackety sound," he continued.
 "It stayed in my head and one night coming back from the studio, I just started singing this thing over top of the rhythm."
 That sound that opened the song gave it an innovative beginning.

 The lead single signified a definite change in the group's sound to mix their trademark ballads with Disco.
 It worked, as the brothers enjoyed their biggest hit in four years--"Jive Talkin'", which topped charts in the U.S. and Canada and reached #4 in New Zealand and #5 in the U.K. and Ireland.